sajna-priyalakshmi/ScaleTune/README.md

 # ScaleTune
-Job Plugin name: "ScaleTune" for VOCALOID4 Editor
+"ScaleTune" Job Plugin for VOCALOID Editor

 You can use this Job Plugin freely.
-(C) 2017 Sajna Priya Lakshmi

 With regard to all obstacles, damages, defects, etc. caused by using this plug-in, neither me nor any party concerned and any organization or organization to which I belong, will bear no responsibility.
 Please use at your own risk.